Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool detects hidden Unicode characters in tool descriptions, listing many specific character types.
-It distinguishes from siblings focused on other security checks.
+The description clearly states the tool detects hidden Unicode characters in tool descriptions and lists specific character types.
+This distinguishes it from sibling security checks like rt_check_ansi_injection or rt_check_prompt_injection, which focus on other injection vectors.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.